miharothl/und-sdc-behavrioal-cloning/ml/sdc/project3/writeup_report.md

 Each batch contained 2.000 random data points from which data generator created additional 10.000 data points.

 During the training loss on training and validation dataset was monitored in order to insure that it was decreasing for both sets of data.
 EPOCS parameter was accordingly adjusted in order to prevent overfitting.
-Figure below shows loss on training and validation data set:
+Figure below shows loss of training and validation dataset:

 ![alt text][image11]

-And loss of test data set:
+And loss of test dataset:

 ![alt text][image12]